 “He who climbs Mt.
 Fuji is a wise man; he who climbs twice is a fool.”

 This article was posted on Friday, March 28th, 2014 at 12:22 pm and is filed under Climbing Mt.
 Fuji, Countries & Cultures, Customs and Traditions, Holidays Around the World, Japan, Japan, New Years, Proverbs, Traveling.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply